why do I like to sleep with my head under the covers?

 Enhanced Immunity

-Sleeping with your head under the covers can bolster the human immune system.
-In theory, this makes little sense as you’ll breathe in stale and recycled air.
+Sleeping this way can bolster the human immune system.
+Theoretically, this makes little sense as you’ll breathe in stale and recycled air.

-This is true, but you’ll also breathe in warmer air.
-This will reduce the risk of developing an upper respiratory infection, such as the common cold or influenza.
+This is true, but you’ll also breathe in warm air, which will reduce your risk of developing respiratory infections, such as the common cold and influenza.

 Neck Protection and Healing

-According to Spine, 13.8% of adults report chronic neck pain that lasts at least six months.
+According to Spine, 13.8% of adults report chronic neck pain that lasts at least 6 months.

 Some of the most frequent causes of neck pain include: